Domestic violence survivors share horror tales: 'It could happen to anyone'

 What's fueling the increase in numbers, and can we do anything to spot and stop the violence?

-Through sobs, Erin recounts how her ex, Bill,* terrorised her, at first stalking and leaving harassing messages online, then breaking into her house while she was on an errand.
+Through sobs, Erin recounted how her ex, Bill,* terrorised her, at first stalking and leaving harassing messages online, then breaking into her house while she was on an errand.

 Erin says Bill tried unsuccessfully to finish the job.